 The full list of suspicion triggers could be found here.

-Based on Recommendation 20 of the FATF, if a bank has reasons to believe that certain funds are the potential proceeds of crime or are linked to fraud and terrorism, it must shortly report these suspicions to a Financial Intelligence Unit (FIU).
+Based on Recommendation 20 of the FATF, if a financial organization has reasons to suggest that certain funds were accumulated illegally or are linked to fraud and terrorism, it must shortly report these suspicions to a Financial Intelligence Unit (FIU).

 2. Risk assessment

-Each client case is not created equal.
-ML and TF risk assessment can help you score and sort risky customers into different threat tiers.
+ML and TF risk assessment can help you score and sort customers into threat tiers based on the evaluation of the risk they pose.
 To develop a scoring model, assume common risk factors (high-risk countries, PEPs, UBOs, due diligence results).

-The due diligence process should be determined by the relevant AML jurisdiction.
+The second point is the due diligence process which should be based on the risk assessment and determined by the relevant AML jurisdiction.

 3. Internal practices

-To handle ML/TF risks and support regulatory compliance (FATF, Recommendations 18, the Bank Secrecy Act) financial entities have to set internal guidelines regarding information sharing within the organization.
+To handle ML/TF risks and maintain regulatory compliance (FATF, Recommendations 18, the Bank Secrecy Act) financial entities have to develop and implement internal guidelines regarding information sharing within the organization.

 Businesses must assign an AML compliance officer or a Money Laundering Reporting Officer (MLRO) (for larger organizations) to take over all things compliance.

 Suspicious transactions must be reported to the management first.
-Then, based on the evidence at hand, the MLRO will decide whether they should report it to the appropriate FIU or not.
+Then, based on the evidence at hand, the MLRO is supposed to decide whether it is necessary to report it to the appropriate FIU or not.

-- Training employees to spot and properly react to ML and TF activity
+- Teach employees to spot and properly react to ML and TF activity

-The employee training program has to be designed to meet the requirements of the company and should be scheduled according to changes in legislation or when a criminal doing occurs.
+The employee training program has to be designed to meet the requirements of the company and should be scheduled in accordance with the changes in legislation or after a criminal case takes place.

 To properly protect their work banks and e-wallets should have internal controls across all departments and branches.

-Who to train: High-risk sectors; those where staff comes into direct contact with clients, compliance and audit teams, and senior management.
+Who to train: High-risk departments, those where staff comes into direct contact with clients, compliance and audit teams, senior management.

-- General information: the grave results of failing to maintain money laundering and terrorist financing as well as the importance of spotting and stopping these financial crimes.
+- General information: the consequences of failing to maintain money laundering and terrorist financing as well as the importance of spotting and stopping these financial crimes.

 - Legal framework: detailed review of anti-money laundering regulations.

-How to train: onsite or online, through third-parties, or by yourself.
-There are some conventional training methods that are commonly used.
+How to train: Onsite or online, through third-parties, or with the help of experienced employees.
+There are some conventional training methods that are commonly used:

-- Regular staff meetings about the latest AML issues on the market.
+- Regular staff meetings concerning the latest AML issues on the market;

-- Updating anti-money laundering controls according to legislation and sharing the changes with staff.
+- Updating Anti-Money Laundering controls and guidelines according to legislation and sharing the changes with staff.

-Of course, each company has to consider its AML actions through the lens of the industry and business specifics.
+Of course, each company has to consider its AML actions depending on the industry and business specifics.

-A review by an independent auditor is a great way to spot the weaknesses of the company’s risk assessment and compliance program: KYC due diligence procedures, compliance training, monitoring and reporting systems.
-By reviewing previous reports, companies can see the effectiveness of implemented changes.
-Financial regulators, in their turn, use these audits to find the violations of AML laws.
+A review by an independent auditor is a great way to spot the weaknesses in the company’s risk assessment and compliance program: KYC due diligence procedures, compliance training, monitoring, and reporting systems.
+By reviewing audit reports, companies can evaluate the effectiveness of implemented changes.
+Financial regulators, in their turn, use such audits to reveal the violations of AML laws.

-Section 59(2) of the New Zealand AML/CFT Act demands an independent audit every two years or upon a supervisor request.
+Section 59(2) of the New Zealand AML/CFT Act obliges companies to carry out an independent audit every two years or upon a supervisor request.

 Criteria for selection: An independent auditor must have AML expertise and meet regulatory expectations.
 Under section 59B(3), the auditor must not have participated in developing the organization’s AML compliance program.